lino-framework/book/docs/specs/noi/working.rst

 Reporting type
 ==============

-The :attr:`reporting_type` of a project indicates how the client is going to pay for the work done.
+The :attr:`reporting_type` of a site indicates how the client is going to pay for the work done.

 The default implementation offers three choices "Worker", "Employer" and "Customer".
 "Worker" is for volunteer work and "private fun" where